numberplates/plateit-api-docs/objects/order-package.md

-# Package
+# OrderPackage

 `https://data.plateit.co.uk/v3/orders/{order_id}/packages`

-A package belongs to an [order](/objects/order.md), and an order can have many packages.
+A package belongs to an [Order](/objects/order.md), and an order can have many packages.
 If your company has one or more fulfilment agreements, a package can be assigned to another company to fulfil on your behalf.

 >!
 If fulfilling for a delegating companies, there are important rules to follow.
 Click here to learn more.